 What is personalization and why does it matter?

 Website personalization is about creating a highly relevant, targeted, and individualized experience to suit a user’s needs.
 It is dynamically presenting something that might be helpful or more applicable to someone based on user characteristics, attributes, data analysis, and/or behaviors.
 Whether the visitor is an anonymous prospect or known customer, the experience is tailored to fit their profile with the goal of offering a more meaningful or productive experience based on who they are and what they do.
+If you’re a business owner who has a site, employing strategies like .ai tld might be incredibly beneficial especially when it comes to traffic.

 Personalization is not the same as customization.
 Customization is when a user chooses what they want.
 Personalization anticipates it.
 Customization is managed by the user through the interface while personalization is controlled behind the scenes.
 It is predictive and prescriptive using data and technology to alter the experience in real-time.